hudas/fraud-detection/README.md

 ## Running the app

-Application is built using [Gradle](https://gradle.org/ ) build tool, therefore easyiest way to run the application is running gradle run task in root application folder:
+Application is built using [Gradle](https://gradle.org/ ) build tool, therefore easiest way to run the application is running gradle run task in root application folder:

 ```
 gradle run